Quick answer

 Use these prompts when you want to turn the estimate into a clearer builder, installer, or merchant request.

-Use these linked tools when the estimate crosses into another calculator in the Paving and Patio Estimating cluster rather than stopping at one isolated material number.
+Use these linked tools when the estimate crosses into another calculator in the Paving and Patio Estimating cluster and the buying list needs more than one material.

 Estimate bedding sand volume, tonnage, and rough cost for patios, slabs, and block paving prep.